Readit News logoReadit News

 patchorang commented on Fear of US recession rattles global markets as tech shares fall theguardian.com/business/... · Posted by u/paulpauper

-sneed_chucker · a year ago
+sneed_chucker · 2 years ago

 Hasn't there been a fear of recession for something like 3 years now?